netfirms/staycal/README.md

   - Secure, server-signed cookie stored in the browser.

 - Dashboard (/app)
-  - Onboarding stepper to guide Homestay → Rooms → Booking.
+  - Onboarding stepper to guide Property → Rooms → Booking.
-  - Today’s operational widgets: incoming Check-ins and Check-outs for the active homestay.
+  - Today’s operational widgets: incoming Check-ins and Check-outs for the active property.
   - FullCalendar per-room calendar with event colors by status and quick selection to create bookings.

 - Calendar & Bookings